ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 It is very hard to prescribe a generic course of action, in simple terms, for the multivariate complex problems we solve every day and the decisions we are faced with.
 But IMHO, I feel a certain degree of self-consciousness (of your mental station) along with factoring into your formulation historical and evident scientific facts, goes a long way in trying to keep bias at bay.

-# On Neutral-minded, non-opinionated, nonviolent stoicism..
+# On neutral, non-opinionated, nonviolent stoicism
-K, this post has inflated enough already! :sweat_smile:
+K, this post has inflated enough already! :sweat_smile: and we have covered both the edge cases
-if interested check out the next installment of `reasoning from disparate subject fields`
+Check out the analysis of the dispassionate neutral-mind on the next installment of `reasoning by making connections from disparate subject fields!`

 # Bottomline
 But for any topic (casual or contentious), if I have time to revel on it, and intellectual prowess to pry into its depths, I myself opt for the former, as I believe in this cheesy one-liner